 The old, formal process of impersonal annual performance reviews dragged its slow-to-respond ideas into HR technology with the introduction of employee review software, but the new-and-improved annual review process still left 65% of employees wanting more feedback from their managers.

 Our CEO Craig Bryant chatted with Bloomberg, and went as far as calling most performance review software, “abhorrent”.
-This feeling led us to develop better employee review features with Kin.
+This feeling led us to develop better employee review features with our Kin HR software.

 Annual performance reviews may always have a place in employer-employee relations, but it’s not how relationships are built or how employee engagement is crafted.
 If these ideas are your goals, employee check-ins can help you achieve them.